Baryon asymmetry from dark matter decay

-{\bf Cogenesis of DM and baryon:} Before proceeding the calculate the abundances of DM and lepton asymmetry, we first find the finite-temperature masses of DM $\chi$, second Higgs doublet $H_2$, singlet scalar $S$ as well as lepton doublet $L$.
+{\bf Cogenesis of DM and baryon:} Before proceeding to calculate the abundances of DM and lepton asymmetry, we first find the finite-temperature masses of DM $\chi$, second Higgs doublet $H_2$, singlet scalar $S$ as well as lepton doublet $L$.
 The details are shown in appendix \ref{appen1}.
-The relevant parameters in Eq. \eqref{eq:L} are chosen in such a way that the desired mass spectrum of $\chi, H_2, L$ at $T > T_{\rm cr}$ as well as $T < T_{\rm cr}$ can be obtained in order to realise the leptogenesis from forbidden DM decay channel.
-While a strong coupling of $S$ to DM helps in generating a large thermal mass of $\chi$, the singlet scalar $S$ as such does not play any role in cogenesis.
-A heavy $S$ can decay into $\chi$ and $\bar{\chi}$ but does not produce any asymmetry via this process.
-A light $S$ can help in annihilating away the symmetric part of DM via the $\chi \bar{\chi} \rightarrow S S$ process.
-We consider $S$ to be in equilibrium and only appear in the final states of DM annihilation.
+The relevant parameters in Eq. \eqref{eq:L} are chosen in such a way that the desired mass spectrum of $\chi, H_2, L$ at $T > T_{\rm cr}$ as well as $T < T_{\rm cr}$ can be obtained.
+While a strong coupling of $S$ to DM helps in generating a large thermal mass of $\chi$, a light $S$ can also help in annihilating away the symmetric part of DM via the $\chi \bar{\chi} \rightarrow S S$ process, in the spirit of cogenesis.
+We consider $S$ to be in equilibrium while writing the relevant Boltzmann equations for DM and leptons.
 The relevant Boltzmann equations for $\chi, \bar{\chi}, L, \bar{L}$ are written in appendix \ref{appen2}.